murat-taskaynatan/Blockdag-Node-Manager/README.md

 ```

 All runtime overrides are stored in `/etc/blockdag-node-manager/node-manager.env`.

-### Automatic Recovery

-Liveness auto-recovery now seeds two env overrides on fresh installs: `BDAG_LIVENESS_RECOVER_COOLDOWN_SEC=240` to cap the waiting period between liveness interventions at four minutes, and `BDAG_LIVENESS_MAX_RESTARTS=2` so the guard escalates to a snapshot restore after only two failed restarts.
-Adjust those values in `node-manager.env` if your fleet needs a different cadence.

-The settings form also exposes a memory-pressure auto-restart: enable the toggle and enter a percent value (e.g., `90`) so the manager will restart every discovered node sequentially (60 s between restarts) when host memory usage climbs above that threshold.
-Use it as a safety valve when the OS starts to swap.

 Need a zero-touch install on a fresh host or update to the latest version?
 Use the remote installer: